Quartier DIX30

 Quartier DIX30 (also commonly referred to as Dix 30 in French and Distrande in English) is a commercial lifestyle centre located in Brossard, Quebec.
 It is considered Canada's first lifestyle centre and occupies an area of 2746063 sqft in the L section of Brossard.
 Quartier DIX30 was designed to emulate an urban or downtown shopping experience with boutiques and to meet the needs of suburban dwellers living on the South Shore of Montreal.
 Its name (meaning "TEN 30 District" in English) refers to its location: at the west corner of the intersection between Autoroute 10 and Autoroute 30.

-Quartier DIX30 is served by Réseau de transport de Longueuil buses and the Réseau express métropolitain (REM) light metro station Du Quartier, although as of Summer 2025 the REM shut down to enable testing of the central section of the line, which is scheduled to open by October 2025.
+Quartier DIX30 is served by Réseau de transport de Longueuil buses and the Réseau express métropolitain (REM) light metro station Du Quartier.

 Project

 The ALT Hotel at Quartier Dix30.

 According to a RioCan press release, "Quartier DIX30 was originally planned in three phases. [...]
 Phase III goes beyond the initial agreement and comprises approximately 36 acre of adjacent land."